Nokia 1

 Design Aesthetics

-The Nokia 1 has a simple, no-frills design.
-It features a standard 16:9 aspect ratio and a physical navigation button below the display.
-The front-facing camera and earpiece are placed above the screen, while the rear houses a single camera module and the Nokia logo.
-The phone is available in several vibrant colors, including Warm Red, Dark Blue, and more, allowing users to choose a model that suits their personal style.
+In terms of how it looks, the Nokia 1 keeps things simple, almost no fuss.
+You get a pretty typical 16:9 aspect ratio, plus a physical navigation button sitting under the display.
+The front-facing camera together with the earpiece are placed above the screen, and the back, on the other hand, has a single camera module along with the Nokia logo.
+You can also pick from a few vibrant color options like Warm Red, Dark Blue, and more, so users can match the handset to their personal style.

 Nokia 1’s strength is its software – it runs Android Go, a fully-featured version of Android exclusively for low-profile devices.